Pitso Mosimane makes history with Al Ahly after Caf Super Cup triumph

 - No Mbappe, no Neymar - Messi facing his most important PSG test alone

-The Red Devils survived a scare from the Moroccan to win the annual competition on penalties after scores stood 1-1 after 90 minutes.
+The Red Devils survived a scare from the Moroccans to win the annual competition on penalties after the score stood at 1-1 after 90 minutes.

-Caf Confederation Cup defending champions Raja took the lead after 13 minutes after Yasser Ibrahim El Hanafi turned the ball inside his own net.
+Caf Confederation Cup defending champions Raja took the lead after 13 minutes after Yasser Ibrahim El Hanafi turned the ball into his own net.

 A counter-attack by Raja saw Abdelilah Madkour breakthrough on the right before taking a shot that beat Mohamed Elshenawy in the Ahly goal.
 El Hanafi’s attempt to cut away the shot only ended in deflecting it into the net.